Brendan-Carikas/invapps/lumiapp/README.md

-# LumiApp
+# Arto App

 A modern React-based dashboard application built with Material-UI and Supabase integration.
-LumiApp provides a sleek and intuitive interface for managing your business operations.
+Arto App provides a sleek and intuitive interface for managing your business operations.

 ## 🌟 Features